KiraTile/Possess/README.md

+Disclaimer: I should follow "clean code" rules(remove some spaces, for example).
+Also, should remove Singleton and just move to reference of a component needed.
 # Possess
 Physics based game where you possess objects and move them by applying different forms of physics forces.
 Project was made to learn Unity's new input system